 - Add the potatoes to a saucepan and cover with boiling water.
 Simmer for 10-12 minutes, or until cooked through.

-- Meanwhile, add the garlic, yellow bell pepper and onion to a skillet/frying pan and stir on a medium-high heat for 2-3 minutes, until translucent.
-Add the mushrooms and season to taste with pink salt.
-Continue stirring for 4-5 minutes more, until the mushrooms have cooked down.
-Remove from heat and set aside.
+- Meanwhile, add the onion, garlic, bell pepper and mushrooms, yellow bell pepper and onion to a skillet/frying pan.
+Stir for 4-5 minutes, until the mushrooms have cooked down.
+Stir in the tamari, remove from heat and set aside.

-- Once the potatoes are cooked, add them to the skillet with the cumin, paprika and onion granules.
+- Once the potatoes are cooked, add them to the skillet with the cumin, paprika and garlic salt.
 Stir to combine with the spices.

-- Lower the heat to low-medium and add the cannellini beans, canned tomatoes, agave nectar and rice vinegar.
-Season to taste with pink Himalayan salt and black pepper.
+- Lower the heat to low-medium and add the cannellini beans, canned tomatoes, brown rice miso, and lemon juice.
+Season to taste with salt and black pepper.
 Continue cooking and stirring for 7-8 minutes, until the sauce has partially evaporated and thickened.